How do I know when it's appropriate to open a meeting with a karakia, or mihi? And when should I use one or the other?

 E kā mana, e kā reo, e kā mauka whakahī, e kā awaawa, e kā pātaka o kā taoka tuku iho, tēnā koutou.
 Nei te reo rāhiri o Tahu Potiki e karaka atu ana ki a koutou katoa.

 Firstly, as Director of Māori Development at Te Whare Wānanga o Otāgo, I want to thank you for visiting this site, Māori ki Otāgo.
-Te Whare Wānanga o Otāgo wants to continue contributing to iwi aspirations and Māori development, as exemplified in the Māori Strategic Framework.
+Te Whare Wānanga o Otāgo wants to continue contributing to iwi aspirations and Māori development, as exemplified in the Māori Strategic Framework 2020 and Action plan.
 For more than a century, this University has valued its strong links with Māoridom.
 Read more »